uidaholib/main-web-redesign_draft/content/about/dei-resources.md

 ---
-title: Diversity, Equity, and Inclusion (DEI) Resources
+title: Diversity, Equity, and Inclusion Resources
 layout: page
 section: About
 permalink: /about/dei-resources.html